lhico/roms_idealized_exps/experiments/experiment03/README.md

 ## 2. Set up build_roms.sh

-The switch `$ROMS_APPLICATION` is used to define values in analytical fields.
+IMPORTANT: The switch `$ROMS_APPLICATION` is used to define values in analytical fields.
+It is NOT simply the name of your application.
+Also, your c++ definition file (the .ht file) will be identified by this switch.
+You will need to edit the analytical files (`$PROJECT_PATH/functionals` directory) to your application.
 These fields are defined in scripts and you'll need to edit them and replace some values

 ```